Types of New York health insurance

 If you lose your job, you can extend the employer’s health insurance coverage for a limited period through COBRA.

 The federal COBRA program covers people who recently worked at a business with at least 20 employees.
-COBRA lets former employees keep their coverage for up to 18 months.
-In some cases, you can keep the coverage for up to 36 months.
+In New York, COBRA lets former employees keep their coverage for up to 36 months.

-New York also has a mini-COBRA law that pertains to employers with fewer than 20 employees.
+New York also has a mini-COBRA law for employers with fewer than 20 employees.
 Former employees of those companies can keep their coverage via COBRA for up to 36 months.

 There are benefits to COBRA.
 You get to keep the same coverage, you don’t have to worry about learning about a new plan and you know that your providers accept the insurance.